dangomezAI/dangomezAI/README.md

 ### Hello ✨ I am Daniel Gomez, a visionary 👨‍💻 Molecular Biologist and Bioinformatician 👨‍🔬!

 - 👋 Hi, I’m Daniel J. Gomez, a graduate researcher at Stanford University School of Medicine.
-- 👀 I’m interested in exercise immunology, computational & systems cancer biology, spatial immunotherapy, precision health and evidence-based medicine.
+- 👀 I’m interested in genetics, genomics, bioinformatics, exercise immunology, computational & systems cancer biology, spatial immunotherapy, precision health and evidence-based medicine.
 - 🌱 I’m currently learning computational cancer genetics, exercise immunology, and multimodal spatial and big data omics approaches.
 - 💞️ I’m doing research, development, and analytics in basic and translational research for multiple consortia MoTrPAC, HuBMAP, HTAN, PsychENCODE, and All of Us Researchers.
 - 📫 How to reach me sfdanielgomez@gmail.com